 It’s clear that there are too many factors at play to say without a doubt whether it’s better to get an artificial Christmas tree or a real one.
 So why not try alternatives?

-The most eco-friendly Christmas tree there is one of the native plants you already have growing in your garden.
+The most eco-friendly Christmas tree there is is one of the native plants you already have growing in your garden.
 Simply add some LED lights, and voilà!

 But let’s be realistic: nobody wants to open presents outside in a Canadian winter.
 The solution?
 Get a live potted tree.
 You won’t be killing a tree or destroying an ecosystem to make your home smell like Christmas all year long.
 With wildfires and severe frost having already wreaked havoc on the supply of farmed trees – and the outlook for the future not looking much better – you won’t ever have to worry about the Great Christmas Tree Shortage.
 Just keep the cat distracted.

-Related: DIY Rainbow Bottlebrush Trees Make for Merry and Bright Christmas Decor
+You Might Also Like: DIY Rainbow Bottlebrush Trees Make for Merry and Bright Christmas Decor